auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ### Global methods

 The iOS-only method `resumeAuth(_:options:)` and the macOS-only method `resumeAuth(_:)` were removed from the library, as they are no longer needed.
-You can safely remove them from your app.
+You can safely remove them from your application.

 ### Authentication client